+6. A personal representative shall be entitled to, or if there are two or more personal representatives shall be entitled to share equally, a commission on the net value of the estate, in the following scale -

-For the first \$100,000 net value
+For the first \$100,000 net value 3 per cent

-For the next \$100,000 net value

-2 per cent
+For the next \$100,000 net value 2 per cent

-2 per cent

-3 per cent

-2 per cent

-1 per cent
+For the balance 1 per cent

 Subject to a minimum commission of \$300:

-Provided however that, where a testator has by his will directed that his executor shall be paid for his services or has made a devise or bequest to his executor in lieu of his being paid for his services, such executor shall not be entitled to claim any commission under this section unless he shall file a renunciation of his claim under the will within ten days of the grant of probate or letters of administration and elects to be paid the commission allowed by this section in lieu thereof.
+Provided however that, where a testator has by that testator's will directed that the testator's executor shall be paid for the executor's services or has made a devise or bequest to the testator's executor in lieu of the executor being paid for the executor's services, such executor shall not be entitled to claim any commission under this section unless the executor shall file a renunciation of the executor's claim under the will within ten days of the grant of probate or letters of administration and elects to be paid the commission allowed by this section in lieu thereof.